 The key is to identify these mentions the moment they happen.
 Real-time alerts are a must-have in these situations, as they enable you to be quick and proactive.
-Furthermore, if the number of mentions about your brand is higher than usual, Spike alerts will inform you about it immediately.
-This could be a sign of a real crisis emerging, so it’s crucial to take the necessary steps and try to prevent it in its making.

 As we’ve mentioned earlier, media monitoring tools can find active communities and conversations taking place online that are highly relevant to your business and your interests.
 In Mediatoolkit, they’re located in the Influencer Dashboard.
 Top 10 influencers, whether they’re users or media, are then sorted by source, sentiment, reach and the number of mentions.

 This information means you can identify which users and media outlets are talking about your brand the most.
 Your Marketing team would be thrilled with this data, as it really simplifies the process of finding the right people to collaborate with and promote your product.
 Not only people but also social media networks where your (potential) customers post the most or any other online locations such as blogs, forums, comments and so on.
 Choosing the right channel is much easier if you know where your audience already is.
 You could also invite the whole team to have access to this data since Mediatoolkit offers an unlimited user number.